Code-Institute-Submissions/dhamma1991-milestone-project-3/README.md

 #### Artist and Track Title
 Determined by the ‘tracks’ passed through from the backend.
 #### Like Button and Like Count
 The ‘Like Button’ is technically a form, with a submit button that goes to the upvote_track view within app.py.
-This view increments the upvote_count of the selected track by 1.
+This view increments the upvotes field of the selected track by 1.
 The upvote button knows which track to modify by being tied to track.id.
 The icon used to represent a ‘Like’ (a thumbs-up icon common to the internet) is a Material Icon.
 Some JavaScript ensues that once the user ‘Likes’ a track, the scroll of the page stays on the track they just Liked.
 The JavaScript also depends on a bit of Flask functionality, you can read more details on this in the [Like Scroll Script section](#like-scroll-script) of this readme.
 #### Name of User Who Submitted and Date Submitted
 Retrieved from the track object and passed through to the template similarly to the artist and track title.
 #### Edit and Delete Buttons